radius-project/blog/radblog/content/posts/2024/what-i-learned-in-six-weeks/index.md

 ### Logical Data Model

-The diagrem below is a conceptual representation of the various Radius objects and how they are related.
+The diagram below is a conceptual representation of the various Radius objects and how they are related.
 I simplified some of the details for clarity, so this is not technically accurate with how Radius is implemented.
 For example, Radius implements applications and environments as a resource, but that is just an implementation detail.

 ![Radius data model](images/data-model.png)